 L'Anse from Meadows, Newfoundland

 Have a good meal at L'Anse from Meadows

-If you have enough time to visit the two Viking attractions - the archaeological site and Norstead, a well-made Living History Museum -, tour the village, and enjoy a leisurely lunch at Norseman Restaurant, you should at least spend the night in L'Anse aux Meadows or surroundings in his journey through Newfoundland.
+If you want to have enough time for the two Viking attractions, a tour of the town and a leisurely lunch at the Norseman Restaurant, you should plan at least one overnight stay in L'Anse aux Meadows or the surrounding area on your trip through Newfoundland.

+L'Anse from Meadows, Newfoundland